SLA Coach Program for the 2021-2022 Lacrosse Year (September 1, 2021 - August 31, 2022)

 NOTE: SLA's signed Agreement with Stafford County requires all on-field adults to pass a criminal background check, so this requirement is extremely important to complete in a timely manner.
 You cannot coach on-field until this is complete and verified

-SLA and US Lacrosse use the Abuse Prevention Systems as the vendor for this training
+SLA and USA Lacrosse use Abuse Prevention Systems as the vendor for this training (90 minutes, video-based)

-You will access this training through your USL account
+You will access this training through your USAL account

 Required annually; must be current before coaching in any season